Table of content

 Why Do We Need to Estimate Software Cost?

-Producing detailed estimates is one of the key aspects of project management and a secret sauce of all successfully executed projects.
+The production of detailed estimates is a crucial aspect of project management and a crucial component of all successfully executed projects.
 Estimates are essential for outlining the project budget, job schedule, and resource management.
-If the vendor fails to deliver real development costs, he’ll inevitably face the pains associated with cost overruns, overworked developers, and missed deadlines.
+If the vendor fails to deliver real development costs, they’ll inevitably face the pains associated with cost overruns, overworked developers, and missed deadlines.

 Among other things, on-point cost estimates entail the following benefits:

 One of the hardest things to do in software development is to provide a project forecast.
-Some costs may appear over the life cycle of a project, and a precise estimation method is what draws a line between a successful plan and a failed one.
+Over the course of a project, certain costs may arise, and a precise estimation method is crucial in distinguishing a successful plan from a failed one.
 Here, at Devox Software, we are always upfront about development costs, offering an honest algorithm for calculating the costs of developing software.

 At Devox Software, honesty and transparency are placed at the heart of all work processes.
 Open and honest communication ensures an open forum where both clients and teams are granted complete access to the status of all phases of a project.
 Only in this case, clients are well aware of the rationality and transparency of the project and stay on top of all the price specifications and terms.